GeoscienceAustralia/dea-knowledge-hub/reference/collection_3_naming.rst

 The DEA Naming Conventions aim to make naming of collections at rest on NCI THREDDS, NCI projects and AWS S3 buckets consistent across products.

-Different Types of Products
+Different types of products
 ------------

 Depending on the type of digital product, or from which Satellite mission the data was sourced, products published by DEA come in 3 principle forms:
 - Analysis Ready Data (ARD) or surface reflectance.
 This can have WRS-2 reference if sourced from Landsat or MGRS grid tile if sourced from Sentinel-2
 - Derivative (of ARD) data that has a one to one corresponence of pixels and datasets to its parent ARD.
 This can have WRS-2 reference if sourced from Landsat or MGRS grid tile if sourced from Sentinel-2
 - Derivative summary data, that is a summary of a time period (monthly, seasonal, calendar year, financial year, all of available time).
 These will use the Collection 3 grid specification (link)

 |ard_ls_image|